BBVA/hancock-doc/docs/guide/dlt-adapter/README.md

 Microservice belonging to Hancock's ecosystem, which adapts transactions described in a common schema to the different blockchain implementatations' internal schemas.

+## Motivation

+Smart Contracts are small programs that serve as interfaces for state changes on a distributed ledger.
+Currently there is no standard specification for these interfaces and invocations are done in a very specific and unusable way, e.g. in Ethereum by translating transactions into a binary interface.

+Furthermore, in order to exploit full decentralization provided by blockchain, users should retain control over their wallets and trusted peers and avoid scenarios where communication with blockchain is centralized on a gateway service that controls user private keys and trusted peers.
+Proposed Change

+## Proposed Change

 DLT Adapter aims to provide a high-level interface to operations that can be performed on DLT Networks.

+DLT Adapter is a web service that abstracts user interactions with DLT networks on a high-level common HTTP REST interface that conveniently provides the user with the specific DLT type adapted transaction that can be easily inspected, signed and personally sent to a DLT network trusted node of the choice of the user.

+There are 4 identified high-level interactions with a blockchain:

+ - Smart Contract creation
+ - Smart Contract transactions
+ - Token transfers
+ - Notarizations

+It is necessary to keep in mind to include the chain identifier in adapted transaction, which must be executed just in the appropriate network.

 ## Current blockchains supported